scalar-labs/docs-scalardb/docs/3.11/scalardb-cluster-dotnet-client-sdk/getting-started-with-linq.md

 # Getting Started with LINQ in the ScalarDB Cluster .NET Client SDK

-The ScalarDB Cluster .NET Client SDK supports querying the cluster with LINQ and some EntityFramework-like functionality.
-However, this SDK doesn't support EntityFramework.
+The ScalarDB Cluster .NET Client SDK supports querying the cluster with LINQ and some Entity Framework-like functionality.

+{% capture notice--info %}
+**Note**

+This SDK doesn't support [Entity Framework](https://learn.microsoft.com/en-us/ef/).
+Instead, this SDK implements functionality that is similar to Entity Framework.
+{% endcapture %}

+<div class="notice--info">{{ notice--info | markdownify }}</div>

 {% capture notice--info %}
 **Note**